 - 1. A DMAS provider appeal dismissal that requires only the issuance of an informal appeal decision with appeal rights but does not require the submission of a case summary or any further informal appeal proceedings; or - 2.
 A member appeal dismissal made on various grounds, such as lack of a signed authorized representative form or the lack of a final adverse action from the Contractor. - "Adoption Assistance" A social services program, under Title XX of the Social Security Act, that provides the adoptive parents with the necessary assistance to adopt and care for the child who has special needs and who meets eligibility criteria.
 It is not intended to cover the full cost of raising the child.
 Rather, it supplements the resources of the adoptive parents. - "Adverse Action" For providers that have already rendered a service, a denial in whole or in part, of a service authorization; or the denial, in whole or in part, of payment for a service. - "Adverse Benefit Determination" For members, pursuant to 42 C.F.
-R. § 438.400, any of the following: (i) The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit; (ii) the reduction, suspension, or termination of a previously authorized service; (iii) the denial, in whole or in part, of payment for a service; (iv) The failure to provide services in a timely manner, as defined by the State; (v) the failure of an MCO to act within the timeframes provided in §438.408(b)(1) and (2) regarding the standard resolution of grievances and appeals; (vi) for a resident of a rural area with only one MCO, the denial of a member's request to exercise his or her right, under §438.52(b)(2)(ii), to obtain services outside the network; (vii) the denial of a member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other member financial liabilities. - "All Payers Claim Database" Established by the Virginia General Assembly to facilitate data-driven, evidence-based improvements in access, quality, and cost of health care and to promote and improve the public health through the understanding of health care expenditure patterns and operation and performance of the health care system as provided by Virginia Code § 32.1-276.7:1. - "Alternate Formats" Provision of enrollee information in a format that takes into consideration the special needs of those who, for example, are visually impaired or have limited reading proficiency.
+R. § 438.400, any of the following: (i) The denial or limited authorization of a requested service, including determinations based on the type or level of service, requirements for medical necessity, appropriateness, setting, or effectiveness of a covered benefit; (ii) the reduction, suspension, or termination of a previously authorized service; (iii) the denial, in whole or in part, of payment for a service; (iv) The failure to provide services in a timely manner, as defined by the State; (v) the failure of an MCO to act within the timeframes provided in §438.408(b)(1) and (2) regarding the standard resolution of grievances and appeals; (vi) for a resident of a rural area with only one MCO, the denial of a member's request to exercise his or her right, under §438.52(b)(2)(ii), to obtain services outside the network; (vii) the denial of a member's request to dispute a financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other member financial liabilities.
+The denial, in whole or in part, of payment for a service solely because the claim does not meet the definition of a "clean claim" at § 447.45(b) is not an adverse benefit determination. - "All Payers Claim Database" Established by the Virginia General Assembly to facilitate data-driven, evidence-based improvements in access, quality, and cost of health care and to promote and improve the public health through the understanding of health care expenditure patterns and operation and performance of the health care system as provided by Virginia Code § 32.1-276.7:1. - "Alternate Formats" Provision of enrollee information in a format that takes into consideration the special needs of those who, for example, are visually impaired or have limited reading proficiency.
 Examples of Alternate Formats shall include, but not be limited to, braille, large font, audio tape, video tape, and information read aloud to an enrollee.

-- "Ameliorate" To improve a condition or to prevent a condition from getting worse. - "Annually" For the purposes of contract reporting requirements, annually shall be defined as 11:59PM on September 30th immediately following the effective Contract date and/or effective Contract renewal date, unless otherwise specified in the Contract or Managed Care Technical Manual.
+"Ameliorate" To improve a condition or to prevent a condition from getting worse.

+"Annually" For the purposes of contract reporting requirements, annually shall be defined as 11:59PM on September 30th immediately following the effective Contract date and/or effective Contract renewal date, unless otherwise specified in the Contract or Managed Care Technical Manual.